Phoenix I – V

 - Phase I, 418,200 SF facility with 40.5 MW critical load at full build.

-- 126.80 acres of divisible land is still available for build-to-suit or custom data center development make this one of the largest data center campuses in the region.
+- 157 acres includes ample availability for additional build-to-suit or custom data center developments on one of the largest data center campuses in the region.

 - Arizona data center sales tax exemptions provide compelling benefits to customers.

 - Excellent fiber connectivity with optimum network latency to other markets

 - Goodyear, AZ is notable for its business-friendly environment, in close proximity to local amenities and Phoenix-area airports.

 - Dedicated Arizona Public Service Electric Company (APS) on-site substation with ultimate power capacity of 350 MW.